Robust Inference on Average Treatment Effects with Possibly More Covariates than Observations: Approximately Sparse Models

 To concretize the sparse model idea, we now discuss how several models commonly used in practice fit into this framework.
 These include parametric and nonparametric models for $p_\t(x)$ and $\mut(x)$, and hybrids of these.
 A common theme to all examples will be comparison to the \emph{oracle} model: the model that knows the true support in advance.
 Our uniform inference results include all these examples as special cases because, loosely speaking, we obtain uniformity over DGPs where $p_\t(x)$ and $\mut(x)$ have sparse representations.
 We aim for an accessible discussion of each model, and defer technicalities to the literature \cite{Raskutti-Wainwright-Yu2010_JMLR,Rudelson-Zhou2013_IEEE,Belloni-Chernozhukov-Hansen2014_REStud}.

 \begin{example}[Oracle parametric model] Assume models \eqref{eqn-propensity} and \eqref{eqn-outcome} hold with $B_\t^\D = B_\t^Y = 0$ and $X_\D^* = X_Y^* = X$.
 Let $p = s = \dim(X)$.
 All covariates are used in all modeling.
 If dimension is fixed this is the textbook parametric model, see for example \citeasnoun{Wooldridge2010_book}.
 Alternatively, the dimension can be diverging, but more slowly than $n$.
-We are not aware of any work which covers this case explicitly, though for the first stage, \citeasnoun{He-Shao2000_JMA} cover linear and logistic regression, and their results easily extend to multinomial logistic models.\footnote{Even with diverging dimensions, the parametric multinomial logistic model relies on the independence of irrelevant alternatives.}
+We are not aware of any work which covers this case explicitly, though for the first stage, \citeasnoun{He-Shao2000_JMA} cover linear and logistic regression, and their results easily extend to multinomial logistic models.

 The vast majority of treatment effect studies adopt this model (with dimension fixed), taking the set of covariates as given.
 In our framework, this is equivalent to the researcher having prior knowledge of which covariates are important and which are not.
 Such knowledge no doubt plays an important role, but it cannot cover all situations or all variables.
 Furthermore, as more data become available, the researcher does not increase the complexity of their model. \end{example}